 ALXN 1007 is a novel humanized antibody designed to target rare and severe inflammatory disorders and is a product of our proprietary antibody discovery technologies.
 We have completed enrollment in both a Phase I single-dose, dose escalating safety and pharmacology study in healthy volunteers, as well as in a multi-dose, dose escalating safety and pharmacology study in healthy volunteers.
-Results are currently being analyzed.
-We also completed successful meetings with the FDA to discuss initiation of proof of concept studies.
-As a result, proof of concept studies in two severe life-threatening and ultra-rare disorders are expected to start in the first half of 2014.
+As a result of meetings with the FDA, we commenced screening in a Phase II proof-of-concept study in patients with anti-phospholipid syndrome, a severe life-threatening and ultra-rare disorder, in the second quarter of 2014.
+A second proof-of-concept study in another severe life-threatening and ultra-rate disorder is expected to start in the second half of 2014.